iot49/photo-web/projectBrief.md

   * port 80 (redirects to port 443)
   * cloudflare tunnel
 * Delegates authentication and authorization to the `auth` service (see Figures 2 and 3 for detailed authentication and authorization flows)
-* Rate limiting for ingress via cloudflare tunnel (TODO)
+* Rate limiting for ingress

 #### Auth